ucbrise/flor/README.md

 ```

 Run the `train.py` script to train a small linear model,
-and test your `florflow` installation.
+and test your `flordb` installation.

 ```bash
 $ python train.py
 ```

-Flor will manage checkpoints, logs, command-line arguments, code changes, and other experiment metadata on each run (More details [below](#storage--data-layout)).
-All of this data is then expesed to the user via SQL or Pandas queries.
+Flor will manage checkpoints, logs, command-line arguments, code changes, and other experiment metadata on each run (More details below).
+All of this data is then exposed to the user via SQL or Pandas queries.

 # Flor Dataframe
 To view the experiment history you logged, open an iPython terminal from the same directory you ran the examples above, as follows: